 Public service announcement: Equipping every team (finance, marketing, legal, payroll…the list goes on) with a better, more modern way to accomplish their goals starts with delivering digital tools for everyone.

 In Nitro’s latest eBook, “Fulfilling the Promise of the Digital Workplace,” we offer some snackable insights on how to approach this growing demand.
-We discuss the ever-growing importance of equipping every user (yes, even the finance guys) with strategic tools to accelerate day-to-day processes, as well as outline simple steps to help you get started.
+We discuss the ever-growing importance of equipping every user (yes, even the finance guys) with strategic tools to accelerate day-to-day processes, as well as outline simple steps to help you get started with a digital business.
+For help with advertising your company, you could consider link building to increase the awareness of your business, whether you want to promote your finance business or your IT services.
+This may result in more business for your company, getting you started in the correct way.

 Digitization bridges the gap between people and process.
 Don’t limit your possibilities by limiting your users.
-It’s not fair to them and it’s definitely not fair to your bottom line.
+Make sure to try and always increase the amount of business you have because it’s not fair to your users and it’s definitely not fair to your bottom line.